-The first place you should start to look for backlinks is by checking out the backlinks of the websites already ranking high in your niche (by using the tools listed above).
-Google is obviously rewarding these sites for having those backlinks – so you should try and get the same ones.
+The first place to start is looking at the backlinks of the websites already ranking high in your niche (by using the tools we’ve listed above).
+Google is obviously rewarding those sites for having those backlinks – so you should try and get the same ones.
 It can be a pretty laborious task compiling the lists and going through the websites to see if you’re able to get a link – but it is definitely worth it 100% of the time.

 Outreach to Other Websites

 This is probably the most common and effective method on the list.
-Outreach involves finding websites in your niche and contacting the webmaster / an author and asking them if you could have a link on their site.
+Outreach involves finding websites in your niche and contacting the webmaster to ask if you could have a link on their site.
 Now there are obviously more nuanced ways to do this, which we’ll explain further:

 - Find broken links on their website.
 Using tools such as Screaming Frog or Website Auditor Pro, you may be able to find broken links on their website.
 Politely get in touch letting them know – and ask if the link could point to your content instead!